dspachos/OL-mobile/README.md

 ## Development server

+This project was generated with [ngX-Rocket](https://github.com/ngx-rocket/generator-ngx-rocket/) version 1.3.3

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 You should not use `ng serve` directly, as it does not use the backend proxy configuration by default.